-- A. Obtain from management a listing of all travel and travel-related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
-Randomly select 5 reimbursements, obtain the related expense reimbursement forms/prepaid expense documentation of each selected reimbursement, as well as the supporting documentation.
-For each of the 5 reimbursements selected: - Performance: Obtained a list of all travel and travel-related expense reimbursements, and received management's representation in a separate letter that the listing is completed.
-Selected 5 reimbursements and obtained the supporting documentation. - Exceptions: There were no exceptions noted.
+A. Obtain from management a listing of all travel and travel-related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
+Randomly select 5 reimbursements and obtain the related expense reimbursement forms/prepaid expense documentation of each selected reimbursement, as well as the supporting documentation.
+For each of the 5 reimbursements selected:

+Performance: Obtained a list of all travel and travel-related expense reimbursements, and received management's representation in a separate letter that the listing is completed.